lordzurp/TeenAstro_Redux/README.md

 As a side project started with a joke ("Can it fit into a tic-tac box ?"), the **SuperRedux** flavor followed a different way from the first draw, with stacking boards upto the Teensy board, and goes to a even smaller product.
 It works, but was a nightmare to built.

+Great Shortage in 2022 make Teensy boards very hard to find, so a new challenger comes into the MicroMod form-factor, made by Sparkfun : an standard M.2 connector, with small minimal MCU board embedded.

-At 2022 spring, the final version of v3.0 is **ready to build**
+At 2023, the final version of v2.6 is **ready to build**

 ## Features
-All the features of TeenAstro regular boards are present in the v3.0 version
+All the features of TeenAstro regular boards are present in the v2.6 version

 * Compatible with **TeenAstro software**
 * ASCOM and INDI USB driver
 * **MicroMod Teensy** (from Sparkfun) to reduce footprint
 * TMC2660 motor driver
-* up to 25V power voltage
+* 12V 1.5A PowerDelivery input
-* up to 3A stepper motor
+* up to 2A stepper motor
-* Polarity inversion protection
-* focuser no longer require second Teensy
 * on-board GPS
 * on-board WiFi module (in SHC)